WestleyR/logger/README.md

 }
 ```

-Then add this flag to you Makefile:
+Then add this flag to you Makefile: _(only if you used clib to install, otherwise you compile as normal)_

 ```
 CFLAGS += -I deps